curityio/mobile-deployments/README.md

 - URL: `https://localhost:6749/admin/dashboard`
 - User: `admin`

+You may also need to trust the certificate at `resources/ssl-cert.pem` for the dashboard to work.\
+For example, import it to Keychain Access under `System / Certificates` and activate `Always Trust`.

 ## User Data

 You can query user data like accounts and passkeys by connecting to the PostgreSQL database: